dinasv/CSBFinder/README.md

     - There can be more than one instance in each genome
     - Each instance that is present in a replicon (e.g. chromosome/plasmid), begins from a specific index and can have different lengths, depending on the number of insertions allowed in the instance
-    - If a start index of an instance is *i*, an instance on the minus numericValue starts from index *i* and ends on index *i-(instance length)*
+    - If a start index of an instance is *i*, an instance on the reverse strand starts from index *i* and ends on index *i-(instance length)*
     - The index of the first gene in a replicon is 0

     This file has the following format: